PSHE at Barcombe C E Primary

-Personal and Social development plays an important role in everyday life at the Skylark Federation.
-Our schools aims for PSHE are for our children to be happy, healthy, safe and listened to.
+Personal and Social development plays an important role in everyday life at Barcombe C E Primary.
+Our school’s intent for PSHE learning is for our children to be happy, healthy, safe and listened to.
 We encourage children to be reflective of their own experiences and understand how they are developing personally and socially.
 We support them to understand and respect the diversity and differences in our communities, form effective and fulfilling relationships and build emotional resilience.
 We believe it is important for children to recognise their own self-worth and become increasingly responsible for their own learning and behaviours.

 The focus areas in the Jigsaw scheme are;

-The Educator Solutions scheme of work particularly supports our teaching and learning of Relationship and Sex Education (RSE).
+The Educator Solutions scheme of work particularly supports our teaching and learning of Relationship, Sex and Health Education (RSHE).
 It is divided up into 6 key areas of focus which are;

 These areas are developed throughout the school from Reception to Year 6.
 Learning is progressive from one year to the next enabling pupils to build on and develop their knowledge and understanding further.

 We believe that PSHE plays a vital part in children’s development and wellbeing therefore, it is taught weekly during discrete lessons.
 This enables staff to ensure that a full coverage of PSHE is taught.
 In addition to this there may be occasions where teachers feel it is important to teach PSHE as a result of an issue arisen in their own class.
 This ensures that our PSHE curriculum meets the individual needs and development of the children.